What New York Should Learn From the Park Slope Crash That Killed Two Children

 A couple of weeks after the crash, we learned that she had reportedly hit another pedestrian in September and sped off.
 Paperwork that would have led to a deeper review had gone unfiled.
 Like Nikolas Cruz, the Parkland shooter, she was recognizably unfit to handle a dangerous machine, known and perhaps flagged by the authorities but not stopped, leading to violent, preventable death.
 And a lot of people seem to think of a driver’s license in near-purist Second Amendment terms: as a right that can be revoked under only the most extreme circumstances.

 We have, as a city and even as a country, begun to move toward smarter policies about all this.
-New York’s former transportation commissioner, Janette Sadik-Khan, and her current successor, Polly Trottenberg, understand what needs to be done and have poured a lot of concrete to make it so.
+New York’s former transportation commissioner Janette Sadik-Khan and her current successor, Polly Trottenberg, understand what needs to be done and have poured a lot of concrete to make it so.
 Mayor de Blasio’s adoption of Vision Zero has cut the annual number of pedestrian deaths by 45 percent in less than five years.
 More than that, though, is a growing desire to exist without the triple problem of car culture: the headache, the expense, and the physical threat of being run over.
 Every study of younger adults shows that they seek a life that does not depend so heavily on driving.
 The most desirable neighborhoods in most cities and suburbs are the walkable ones, with less sprawl and good trains.
 Our city is particularly, beautifully suited to that life.
 The American dream of the open road is increasingly being revealed as a dead end.
 Streets, not roads, are where we want to — and ought to, and deserve to — live.

 *This article appears in the April 2, 2018, issue of New York Magazine.
 Subscribe Now!